Horses and floods

 - leather gloves

-- extra head collars and lead ropes as well as
+- extra head collars and lead ropes

 - extra clothing for both humans and horses.